Finding and safeguarding local device data

 Restoring data from the internal backup is easy.
-(If you store data in public app storage and suffered an SD card failure, first be sure to insert a working SD card.)
+(If you store data in public workspace storage and suffered an SD card failure, first be sure to insert a working SD card.)
 Simply run Collect, open the three-dot menu, and choose Restore Data; if you don't see the Restore Data option, click Admin Settings instead, scroll down, and enable the Restore Data option first.
 After restoring, you can upload the restored data to the server.
 (However, in order to edit or fill out any new forms you will need to select Get Blank Form to re-download the form definitions from the server.
 Blank forms are not backed up locally.)

 If you would like to simulate an SD card failure before deploying your survey, follow these steps:

 - First, ensure your workspace is set to use the Public storage option from the Workspace storage location setting in Admin Settings.

 - Stop Collect from running (using your device's Task Manager app).

 - Use your computer or an on-device file manager to delete the entire contents of the workspace directory located in

 If your actual device fails and your data is stored on a removable SD card, you can follow these steps:

 - Switch to a working device that satisfies the following conditions: